orbital-js/orbital-old-framework/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the Boat Framework! :tada:
+Thanks for your interest in contributing to the Orbital Framework! :tada:

 ## Contributing Etiquette